Ralph McIntosh Medal

 His dedication to the welfare of local and international students was quite exemplary and generous over the whole of his working life at RMIT.
 Ralph McIntosh was born in 1899 and died in 1980.

-- Nominations are made using the Francis Ormond and Ralph McIntosh Medals nomination form (PDF 94KB)
+2..
+Are made using the Francis Ormond and Ralph McIntosh Medals nomination form (PDF 947kb).

-- Nominations and supporting materials are sent to the University Secretary via email at firstname.lastname@example.org
+4. Are sent to the University Secretary via email at firstname.lastname@example.org along with supporting materials.

-- Nominations are considered by a committee comprising: the Dean of Students, a Pro Vice-Chancellor from an Academic College and the President of the RMIT University Student Union
+5. Are considered by a committee comprising: the Director RMIT Connect and Student Life, a Pro Vice-Chancellor of an academic college (or delegate), and the President of the RMIT University Student Union.

 - Nominations are considered by the Ralph McIntosh Medal Selection Committee within two weeks of the close of the nomination period